 DIRECTOR OF COMPLIANCE, FINANCIAL SERVICES, CHICAGO

-Financial institutions are required to monitor all transactions executed by or via them to identify those that involve any entity subject to OFAC sanctions.
+OFAC compliance for financial institutions are required to monitor all transactions executed by or via them to identify those that involve any entity subject to OFAC sanctions.
 According to the requirements of federal statutes and specific sanctions, in most cases, deposits and funds should be accepted then ‘blocked’ or ‘frozen’ to ensure funds cannot be withdrawn.
 In some instances transactions must instead be rejected.

 Regulations also require screening of customer databases against the frequently updated OFAC list for potential matches to terrorists, drug traffickers and other sanctioned entities.

 Transactions that are Subject to OFAC